Other Exercises

 And whispered in Pete's ear,

-"We cannot undo these things we've done."
+"We cannot these we've done."

 You're Outlaw Pete!